 *DEPARTURES AVAILABLE UPON REQUEST*

 Puma Tracking is Available All Year Round.
-Overnight excursion with 1 night in Chile Nativo Riverside Camp is available September – April.
+Overnight excursions with accommodation in Chile Nativo Riverside Camp is available October – April.

 A: The majority of the hotels and hostels will store luggage for their guests who are staying with them prior to and after their travels in the park.
 If not, we will happily store your luggage securely in our office until you arrive back from your program.
 During your guided puma tracking excursion you will have full vehicle support for the safe transport of your luggage and equipment needed during your excursion.